 - may miss small polyps, needs bowel prep, may be uncomfortable

 - need colonoscopy for polyps

-- may find irrelevant lesions which bring further worry and require followup testing and scans for month/years
+- often find irrelevant lesions which bring further worry and require followup testing and scans for month/years

 Is bowel screening for me?

 - If you are 50 years or over, bowel cancer screening may save your life.
 Even if 40 years old there can be benefits.

 - Australians are being invited to take part in a new Government funded program using the “FOBT every 2 years” option to be fully implemented in 2020

 - currently over 60% (even when offered FOBT screening) do not take it up.
-This is partly why we have not decreased bowel cancer deaths in Australia since the 1960s.
+This is partly why we have not seen a significant decrease in bowel cancer deaths in Australia since the 1960s.